Rookie of the Year (film): Reception

 Children, I suspect, are its likeliest potential fans.
 And children need rationales less than the rest of us.
 They'll accept a flying elephant even without the ears and the magic feather.

-The film grossed $9.2 million on 1,460 screens on its opening weekend It dropped to seventh place the following week, and by its third weekend was in eighth place behind Poetic Justice and six other films.
+The film crossed $9.2 million on 1,460 screens on its opening weekend.
+It dropped to seventh place the following week, and by its third weekend was in eighth place behind Poetic Justice and six other films.
 It grossed $53.6 million in the United States and Canada but performed poorly internationally, grossing only $2.9 million for a worldwide total of $56.5 million on a budget between $10–14 million.

 Following the film's release, Nicholas threw out the first pitch at Cubs games and was invited to sing "Take Me Out to the Ball Game" multiple times during the customary 7th-inning stretch.
-During the 2015 National League Championship Series where the Cubs faced the Mets as they did in the movie, he attended Game 4 in a Rowengartner #1 jersey similar to what he wore during the film.
+During the 2015 National League Championship Series, where the Cubs faced the Mets as they did in the movie, he attended Game 4 in a Rowengartner #1 jersey similar to what he wore during the film.

 Following the Cubs' win over the Cleveland Indians in Game 7 of the 2016 World Series to win their first championship since 1908, Nicholas, in celebration, tweeted the final shot from the movie of Henry showing his Cubs World Series ring.
-Furthermore, director Daniel Stern briefly reprised his role of Brickma following the win.
+Furthermore, director Daniel Stern briefly reprised his role of Brickma in another tweet following the win.

+Cancelled remake

+In October 2018, 20th Century Fox announced that a remake to the film was in works with Dan Gregor and Doug Mand set to write a script, with Gregor eyeing to direct.
+Nothing has since come out in regards to the status of the project.